AlexThePolygonal/cpp-stateful-templates/README.md

 The primitive stateful operations are defined in `type_var`.

-From this point, each type name can be thought of as a _variable_ which refers to another entity, similar to how variables work in Python.
+From this point onward, each type name can be thought of as a _variable_ which refers to another entity, similar to how variables work in Python.
 Because C++ templates accept any valid type, there are effectively no conditions on what a 'variable' can refer to.
 For example:

 ```cpp